microchip-pic-avr-solutions/lvmc-dspic33ck256mp508-optical-encoder-based-foc/README.md

 ##  5. BASIC DEMONSTRATION
 ### 5.1 Firmware Description
 The firmware version needed for the demonstration is mentioned in the section [Motor Control Application Firmware Required for the Demonstration](#21-motor-control-application-firmware-required-for-the-demonstration) section.
 This firmware is implemented to work on Microchip’s 16-bit Digital signal controller (dsPIC® DSC) **dsPIC33CK256MP508**.
-For more information, see the **dsPIC33CK256MP508 Family datasheet (DS70005349)**.
+For more information, see the **dsPIC33CK256MP508 Family datasheet ([DS70005349](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU16/ProductDocuments/DataSheets/dsPIC33CK256MP508-Family-Data-Sheet-DS70005349.pdf))**.

 The Motor Control Demo application uses a push button to start or stop the motor and a potentiometer to vary the speed of the motor.
-This Motor Control Demo Application configures and uses peripherals like PWM, ADC, UART, etc.</p>
+This Motor Control Demo Application configures and uses peripherals like PWM, ADC, UART, QEI, etc.</p>

 > **Note:**</br>
 > The project may not build correctly in Windows OS if the Maximum path length of any source file in the project is more than 260 characters.
 In case the absolute path exceeds or nears the maximum length, do any (or both) of the following: